The Battle of Megiddo—Part II

 [Read Part I]

-However, much in the accounts of the sacking and destruction of Persepolis by Alexander may be an exaggeration, but then again, much of it could very well be true, as this was a war of revenge to some extent, due to the Persians supposedly burning down Greek temples during the Greco-Persian War.
+However, many accounts of Alexander’s sacking and destruction of Persepolis may be exaggerated.
+Still, then again, much of it could very well be true, as this was a war of revenge to some extent due to the Persians supposedly burning down Greek temples during the Greco-Persian War.

 Sacrifices to the Gods and Cultural Unity

-I only say ‘supposedly’ because the Persians were very respectful of other cultures’ religions.
-Xerxes himself during the Greco-Persian War was accompanied by not only Magi but also by Greek diviners and specialists.
+I only say ‘supposedly’ because the Persians respected other cultures’ religions.
+Xerxes himself, during the Greco-Persian War, was accompanied not only by the Magi but also by Greek diviners and specialists.
 Xerxes even sacrificed a thousand bulls at Ilion to the goddess Athena, and speaking of Athena, he ordered the Greek exiles to make a sacrifice to Athena at the Acropolis.
-However, this could have been due to Xerxes making alms to his own gods as well as theirs as a sign of respect and sorrow for the burning of the Acropolis—but this still does not answer whether the burning did or did not happen.
+However, this could have been due to Xerxes making alms to his gods and theirs as a sign of respect and sorrow for the burning of the Acropolis—but this still does not answer whether the burning did or did not happen.

 A map showing the Greek world at the time of the invasion